ThiagoSlvr/JurisHand-BackEnd-Challenge/README.md

 1. Clone the repository or download the `report_generator.py` file.
 2. Install the required package by running the command `pip install requests`.
 3. Make sure that the API server is running.
-4. Run the script using the command `python report_generator.py`.
+4. Run the script using the command `python3 report_generator.py`.
 5. The report will be saved as a CSV file with the current date and time as the filename.

 ## Report Information